- Gender and Relationships»

 In the old days, love was like an oak tree, which takes decades to grow.

-The wife might be protected from revelation, for it ends before it begins..
+The wife might be protected from the revelation, for the affair ended before it began.

-Today, no one seems to know anything about anyone, and people get caught at the worst possible times in the most ridiculous places, and it leads to one of those semi-comedic (if you're a passer-by) performances.
+Today, no one seems to know anything about the private life of others.
+People get caught at the worst possible times in the most ridiculous places, and it leads to one of those semi-comedic (if you're a passer-by) performances.

-Sometimes the affair is the symptom of a relationship which isn't working.
+Sometimes the affair is simply a symptom of a relationship which isn't working.

 Common Mistakes - 1